Find where your attribution is breaking before it costs you.

 UTM parameter retention

-Crawls your site to detect internal links that strip UTM parameters — the #1 cause of misattributed conversions and inflated direct traffic.
+Crawls accessible pages to detect internal links that may strip UTM parameters and create attribution review work.

 Source/medium naming quality